 Is the Steam Deck bigger than the Nintendo Switch?

 A bit, yes.
+Okay, a lot, actually.
 For comparison, the Nintendo Switch (standard version) is 9.4" x 4" x .55" and weighs just under a pound.
 So the Steam Deck is a couple inches wider, half an inch taller taller, considerably thicker and a bit heavier than the Switch.
+In person the Steam Deck looks startlingly big, but it's actually quite comfortable to hold.

-Does the Steam Deck come with a dock, like the Nintendo Switch?
+Does the Steam Deck come with a dock?

 Can I use the Steam Deck for more than just Steam games?